Aryankpoor/Vorizon---e-commerce-site/README.md

 The idea of the site is that on the home page will have a bunch of links to different products, the user will click on their preffered choice of card and then will land on the respective card , the site will show a very beautiful product card, thanks to developedbyed youtube channel and other bunch of youtube channels, but there is one catch, when you reach the product card you cant choose the product size.
 When the user clicks 'PURCHASE'.
 The user is redirected to another site with their product details and a random order number.
 You can fill your details in the delivery form but

 ## WARNING : DO **'NOT'** SHARE YOUR REAL LIFE PERSONAL DETAILS AND CARD AND FINANCIAL DETAILS.
 THEY ARE CONFIDENTIAL AND CAN BE STOLEN BY ONLINE HACKERS.
-THE SITE IS NOT RESPONSIBLE IF THEIR PERSONAL DETAILS ARE STOLEN ONLINE THROGH THE SITE
+THE SITE IS NOT RESPONSIBLE IF THEIR PERSONAL DETAILS ARE STOLEN ONLINE THROUGH THE SITE

 there will be no in real life delivery of the product so don't expect a product delivery to any address you entered.
 Also the form details entered are not being used in any way by vorizon.